Compare The 6 Types of Cushion Cut Diamonds (With Videos)

 Instead of getting bogged down in faceting patterns, it’s easier to focus on the overall look.
 If you’re shopping online, you’ll want to see an up-close video of any cushion you’re considering.
 If one isn’t available, just ask.
 Cushions tend to have one of two different personality types, sparkly crushed ice appearance, or a chunkier look.
 Let’s tale a look at the difference.

 5. Crushed Ice Cushion Cut Diamonds

-Certain cushions have a “crushed ice look.”
-It’s like looking into a pool of sparkling water in the bright sun.
+When you look at a crushed ice cushion, it’s like looking into a pool of sparkling water in the bright sun.
 The flashes of light are chaotic, disorderly, and you can’t stop staring.
-Similar to ovals and pears, they don’t have an identifiable faceting pattern.

 Tips for shopping for a crushed ice cushion

 Similar to on oval, these cushions hold their color more than chunkier cushions, and you’ll want to opt for an H color grade or better if you can.
 When it comes to clarity, the tiny broken up facets are endlessly forgiving and perfect for masking inclusions.
 SI1 is a good place to start your search, SI2 can be worth a look as well.
 Both cushion brilliants and modified cushions can display a crushed ice look.
-If you’re curious about the faceting pattern, you can look at the certification.
-To learn more ask an expert.
-Book a consultation with a Frank Darling concierge to guide you through specifics.
+If you’re curious about the faceting pattern, you can look at the certification or ask us.

 5. Chunky Cushion Cut Diamonds